-Postgraduate Research Projects at the Sussex Centre for Folklore, Fairy Tales and Fantasy
+Postgraduate Research Projects at the Chichester Centre for Fairy Tales, Fantasy and Speculative Fiction

 Francesca Bihet: Folklore, Fighting and Fairies explores the changes in the treatment of fairies by Folklore Society members and how far these reflect wider academic and folkloric trends.
 It covers the era from the Society’s foundation in 1878 until the eve of WW2.
 The Society’s journal Folklore is used as the main mouthpiece to exemplify the declining interest in, and more critical treatment of, the fairy figure during this era.
 The Cottingley Affair and WW1 are explored as turning points between the great Victorian fairy pre-occupation and the post-war benign nursery fairy.
 The pages of Folklore mirror this pattern of diminution.
 (Supervisors: Prof Bill Gray & Prof Sue Morgan; Advisor: Prof Jacqueline Simpson)